rgildiaz/ITI/pxeboot.md

 Below is some information I learned over the course of the project, which may be helpful to someone who doesn't know much terminology.

 #### 1. PXE
-- **PXE** (commonly pronounced "*pixie*", or used in the phrase "*PXE boot*"), [_Preboot eXecution Environment_](https://en.wikipedia.org/wiki/Preboot_Execution_Environment), is a specification describing a standardized environment that allows PXE-enabled client computers to boot a specific operating system or other software (configured and distributed by a server) over a network.
+- **PXE** (pronounced "*pixie*", or used in the phrase "*PXE boot*"), [_Preboot eXecution Environment_](https://en.wikipedia.org/wiki/Preboot_Execution_Environment), is a specification describing a standardized environment that allows PXE-enabled client computers to boot a specific operating system or other software (configured and distributed by a server) over a network.
 - Since PXE is a widely adopted standard, most computers can be PXE-enabled through their BIOS or are already PXE-enabled.
 - In practice, setting up a PXE boot server entails configuring a **DHCP** server and a **TFTP** or other file transfer system server (see below).